CLAN3001 Ancient Epic

 - Students are able to (1) present to an audience of peers arguments about these themes; (2) defend and criticise such arguments in discussion with peers; (3) demonstrate in writing a thorough knowledge of the texts of both poems, especially in connection with these themes; and (4) present a research essay on an aspect of the poems.

-- Typically this unit is assessed in the following ways: (1) tutorial performance (including presentation); (2) essay; and (3) an end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) tutorial performance (including presentation); (2) essay; and (3) an end-of-semester examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Neil O'Sullivan

 - Unit rules

 - lectures: 2 hours per week (for 10 weeks); tutorials: 1 hour per week (for 8 weeks)